wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 * The Renaissance is perhaps best known for its art.
 Renaissance art employed realistic linear perspective and portrayal of light and shadow.
 The artistic and scientific contribution of polymathic figures such as Leonardo Da Vinci and Michelangelo inspired the term **"Renaissance man"**.
 * The revival of interest in Classical literature and ideals also led to an intellectual movement known as **Humanism**; a human-centered worldview that celebrated individual achievements, potential, and virtue.
 Renaissance humanists sought to create a citizenry that can speak and write with eloquence.
 While Humanism is more secular in some aspects, most humanist are still Christians.
 It wouldn't be until the Enlightenment that secularism gained more prominence.
-* The number of world-changing scientific and artistic achievements during the Renaissance is too numerous to list.
+* The renaissance also marked the beginning of a time when human development started to accelerate.
 In 1440, the printing press was invented.
 In 1492, Christopher Columbus discovered the new world, sparking the Age of Discovery.
 In 1494, Luca Pacioli formalized modern accounting (double-entry bookkeeping).
 In 1503, Leonardo Da Vinci painted the Mona Lisa.
 Around the same time, Michelangelo sculpted David.
 In 1543, Nicolaus Copernicus formulated his heliocentric view of the universe.